ncarmont/Link-shortener-Web-App/README.md

 # Link Shortener app

 This is a link shortener web app built on Meteor and React.
-Link to Web version: https://short-lnk-ncarmont.herokuapp.com/
+NOTE: this works with a short domain name! (unlike the demo) Link to Web version: https://short-lnk-ncarmont.herokuapp.com/